By paddloPayday loans

 It happened faster than a snap of the finger.
-My colleague (A.) and I were walking back from Bankey Bihari Mandir with two peda boxes in hand, A being a few steps behind me.
+My colleague (A.) and I were walking back from Bankey Bihari Mandir with two peda boxes in hand, website A being a few steps behind me.
 Suddenly a commotion paused my stride.
-I turned to have a look, and found A. harrassed.
+I turned to have a look, angina and found A. harrassed.
 My first thought was obvious the monkeys had snatched the peda boxes.
 But closer inspection brought forth an amusing laughter.
-A monkey had coolly walked off with A’s spectacles and stood near a stone sign board, chewing the spectacles stem and eyeing us naughtily.
+A monkey had coolly walked off with A’s spectacles and stood near a stone sign board, diabetes and pregnancy chewing the spectacles stem and eyeing us naughtily.
 A. told that the monkey’s finesse in pulling off the spectacles from his eyes displayed an extraordinary sense of practice and polish.

 A helpful hand nearby tried to lure the ape to return the specs in exchange for two mangoes.
 But the animal was smart.
 He ran off with the mangoes and the specs towards a nearby building’s terrace.
 Unfortunately we humans aren’t that adept in climbing pipes, so the helpful person had to climb the stairs but eventually managed to retrieve the glasses.